 Cleveland Branch Meetings

-Meetings are held on the 2nd Wednesday of the month at Ceddesfeld Hall Community Centre, Rectory Row, Sedgefield.
+Our meetings are held on the 2nd Wednesday of every month at Ceddesfeld Hall Community Centre, Rectory Row, Sedgefield.
 TS21 2AE, County Durham, which is behind the parish church.The main meeting starts at 8.00pm in the main hall.
 This is an excellent venue with great acoustics and has been the Cleveland Branch home for many years now.
-The December meetings include our annual Christmas meal as well as the usual playaround sessions.
 If you are in the area do come along and join our friendly group to play or listen to the wide variety of tunes.
-Everyone, in turn, gets the opportunity to choose the tunes to be played if they wish
+Everyone, in turn, gets the opportunity to choose the tunes to be played if they wish.

 Author: Brian Fisher - Cleveland Branch